JoshData/rdfabout/intro-to-rdf.md

 to denote or mean.
 Two RDF documents with no URIs in common have no information that can be interrelated.
 But, two documents that have some URIs in common are talking about some of the same things.
-Someone else might want to publish information about my apartment, such as how far it is from where they live.
-By using the same URI for my apartment in the two documents, RDF tools will be able to recognize that the two documents are describing the same thing.
+Someone else might want to publish information about Law &amp; Order.
+By using the same URI for the television show in the two documents, RDF tools will be able to recognize that the two documents are describing the same thing.

 Here is an example of using RDF to describe books.
 Let's say, hypothetically, that the Library of Congress posted an RDF list of books